 Save Tualatin Road

-In order to preserve the livability of our neighborhoods and to protect our quality of life, we, the residents who live along Tualatin Road, both renters and owners, request the following changes:
+In order to preserve the livability of our neighborhoods and to protect our quality of life, we the people, who live, work, and play near Tualatin Road, including renters, owners, and employees, request the following changes:

 What can you do right now?